adospace/reactorui-maui-docs/components/component-properties.md

 # Component Properties

 When creating a component you almost always need to pass props (or parameters/property values) in order to customize its appearance or behavior.
-In ReactorUI you can use plain properties.
+In MauiReactor you can use plain properties.

 Take for example this component that implements an activity indicator with a label: